 We are continually evaluating new methods of control and speaking with our partners throughout the Adirondack Park to learn more about how to address the significant issues facing us.
 The highest priorities for control are heavily infested sites that are sources for spreading the milfoil due to wind and water currents or heavy boat traffic.

-Surveys show that Eurasian milfoil infests 360 acres of the lake system, including 227 acres that are densely infested (where milfoil covers 25 percent or more of the lakebed).
+Surveys show that Eurasian milfoil infests 360 acres of the lake system, including 227 acres that are densely infested (where milfoil covers more than 25 percent of the lake bed).
 To date, about 100 acres have had two or more years of treatment.
 Milfoil density declines sharply following treatment, but treated areas must be maintained.

 The ongoing challenge is to raise funds to maintain and expand the areas brought under control.